sreeharshrajan/the-hacker-news-mini/README.md

 ## ⭐ Show Your Support

-If you find The HN Mini useful, please consider giving it a star ⭐ on GitHub.
+If you find the-hacker-news-mini useful, please consider giving it a star ⭐ on GitHub.
 It helps others discover the project and motivates continued development!

 <div align="center">
     <sub>Built with ❤️ by <a href="https://sreeharsh.dev">Sreeharsh Rajan</a></sub>